moltenform/labs_youthful_projects/src/chaos_cs/sdl_explore/sdl_2dmaps/fastmapmap/readme.txt

 Move the binary into the 'out' directory, currently the 'data' and 'saves_b' directories must be in the same directory as the binary.

+In Windows mingw32,
+Rename the file 'Makefile' to 'Makefile_linux'
+Rename the file ''Makefile_mingw32' to 'Makefile' use mingw32-make to build.

 Some explanation
 -------------
 This is the first release of "fastmapmap", a program I wrote that plots 2D chaotic maps.